Lee-Kwang-Min/namdong_ios/README.md

 ### What is this repository for? ###

 * Namsung and Dongyoung’s groupware
-* Account registed at Sep 20, 2017.
-You have to renew every year for extend the contract.

 ### How do I get set up? ###